Yoda-BZH/http-cache-analyzer/README.md

 It will also try to detect any caching tools (varnish) or public caches (AWS Cloudfront, Cloudflare, GCP, etc)

-Findinds will are presented and detailed.
+Findings are presented and detailed.

 TODO: Provide advices on what ot enhance